fury-gl/fury/docs/source/posts/2021/2021-08-23-gsoc-devmessias-final-report.rst

 -  .. rubric:: Create a streaming system (stadia-like) for FURY
       :name: create-a-streaming-system-stadia-like-for-fury

-   There are several reasons to have a streaming system for data visualization.
-Because I am doing my Ph.D. in  developing country, I always need to think of the less expensive solutions to use the computational resources available.
-For example, with the GPU’s prices increasing, it is necessary to share the a single machine with GPU with other users at different locations.

    To construct the streaming system for my project we have opted to follow three main properties and behaviors: